EliAndrewC/l7r/setting/l7r.md

 - Mediating disputes too trivial to bring before the county magistrate.

+- Selecting villagers for corvee labor when the village is asked to meet its labor requirements for public works projects like digging ditches, cutting down trees for lumber production, and repair work on local Imperial roads.

 One thing to note is that birth records, death records, marriage records, and travel records are all the responsibility of the "country monk" for a village district.
 Additionally, the military training of ashigaru is handled by the county magistrate.
 Finally, overseeing tenant land owned by large merchant families is handled by clerks from that merchant family.

-"What is a village, and who lives there?"
+#### What is a village, and who lives there?

 An overview of the demographics of Rokugan was written years ago, and those numbers have mostly held over time.
 As a high-level overview: